codersMom/angular100-labs-2020-06-22/Ch01-Overview/1vscode/README.md

 ### Part 3: Install VS Code extensions

-To install extensions, look on the left side bar menu of VS Code and click on the **Extensions** icon or use the shortcut (Ctrl + Shift + X).
-Type into the Extensions Marketplace search field to find **Install Angular Essentials**.
+1. Open the extensions icon from the VSCode vertical menu on the left of the screen.

+1. Type into the top left pane labeled Search Extensions in Marketplace the name of the extension for which you are looking.
+When you find the correct extension by the given author, install it if it is not already installed.
+For example search for **Angular Essentials** by the author John Papa.
 When you've found the extension, install it by pressing the green **Install** button.
 Wait for the install to complete.
 At times, there may be an additional step of pressing a blue **Reload** button which may appear at the same location where the green **Install** button was located.

-1. Open the extensions icon from the VSCode vertical menu on the left of the screen.

-1. Search for **Install Angular Essentials** extension by the author John Papa.
+1. Search and install if not present: **Angular 8 Snippets** extension by the author Mikael Morlund.
-   If it isn’t already installed, click te install button and follow directions within VSCode.

-1. Follow a similar workflow as explained in Step 1 to download another VS Code Extension called **GitLens - Git supercharged**
+1. Search and install if not present: **Bracket Pair Colorizer** extension by CoenraadS.

+1. Search and install if not present: **TSLint** extension by Microsoft.

+1. Search and install if not present: **GitLens - Git supercharged** by Eric Amodio

    GitLens supercharges the Git capabilities built into Visual Studio Code.
 It helps you to visualize code authorship at a glance via Git blame annotations and code lens, seamlessly navigate and explore Git repositories, gain valuable insights via powerful comparison commands, and so much more.